Wellbeing

 Inter Diocesan Counselling Service

-The Inter-Diocesan Counselling Service is able to offer counselling sessions to clergy and their partners, licensed lay ministers, retired clergy and children of clergy who are 18 years and over and who are dependent and still living at home.
-They can also offer sessions to ordinands.
+The Inter-Diocesan Counselling Service is able to offer a specific number of free counselling sessions to clergy and their partners, licensed lay ministers, retired clergy and children of clergy who are 18 years and over and who are dependent and still living at home.
+They can also offer sessions to ordinands in training.

 For further information see: Inter-Diocesan Counselling Service